haywirecoder/homebridge-envisalink-ademco/README.md

 * When system is "Armed" the panel no longer report the state of each zone.
 All zone will age out and be considered close once armed.
 Note: A bypass zone will automatically show as fault (open) once the alarm is disarmed.

-* Envisalink module only support one connection.
+* Envisalink TPI interface only support one connection.
 Once this plug-in is connected, any other connections will result in an error.
 Vice-versa, if Envisalink is being used for other purpose this module will not be able to connect.
 Confirm you have a stable network connection to the Envisalink module prior to installing this plug-in.
 While the auto-reconnect logic option is available, it is designed for occasional network issues.

 * This plug-in uses "Arm-Instant (Zero Delay-Stay)" as indicator of <i>NIGHT STAY</i>.
 Arms-Instant is similar to the STAY mode, but without the entry delay feature and usually associated with <i>NIGHT STAY</i>.

+* In order to receive updates for RF Low battery, AC failure, Low Panel Battery and Bypass reporting must be enabled in the Envisakit module.
+Refer to https://www.eyezon.com/EZMAIN/evl4honeywell.php section 4.

 Please Note: I recommended not using the master user or installer code in the configure file.
 Create a separate alarm user with the proper access permissions (please refer to your panel guide).